hollance/neural-engine/docs/16-bit.md

 ## Multiprecision

 Apple claims that the ANE in the A12 Bionic has "multiprecision" support.
 This is also known as variable precision.

-TODO: Look into what this actually means.
+Variable precision allows for types that are not limited by a fixed number of bits, but instead limited by the memory available in the system.
+For example, the type float16 has a fixed precision as it is limited by 16 bits, but a variable precision type (such as BigInteger in Java) does not have such limits, and will allocate as much memory as needed to present the value accurately.

 ## Quantized operations